bklosk/resilient/README.md

+#  Photogrammetree 🌳
-#  PhotogrammeTree 🌲➡️🌳 Climate Disaster Mitigation 🌍
+## Climate Disaster Mitigation 🌍

 This project uses **LiDAR** data 🛰️ and **orthophotos** 📸 combined with **3D semantic segmentation** 🤖 and FEA/FDS to identify and analyze mutable candidates for climate risk mitigation.